Semiring Programming: A Declarative Framework for Generalized Sum Product Problems: Related Work

 Formal languages for generative stochastic processes, such as Church \cite{conf/uai/GoodmanMRBT08} and BLOG \cite{DBLP:conf/ijcai/MilchMRSOK05}, have received a lot of attention in the learning community.
 Such languages provide mechanisms to compactly specify complex probability distributions, and appeal to sampling for inference.

 Closely related to such proposals are probabilistic logic programming languages such as Problog \cite{DBLP:conf/ijcai/RaedtKT07} that extends Prolog with probabilistic choices and uses WMC for inference \cite{DBLP:conf/uai/FierensBTGR11}.
-In particular, a semiring generalization of Problog, called aProbLog \cite{DBLP:conf/aaai/KimmigBR11}, was the starting point for our work and employs a semiring variation of WMC for inference \cite{AMC}, but none addresses matrix factorization, convex optimization and compositionality.
+In particular, a semiring generalization of Problog, called aProbLog \cite{DBLP:conf/aaai/KimmigBR11}, was the starting point for our work and employs the semiring variation of WMC for inference \cite{AMC}.
+A recent extension of aProbLog, called kProbLog, by \cite{Orsini2017} is able to further combine several semirings and does not require factorized weights as it uses meta-functions $w(a) = f(w(a_1), ... ,w(a_n))$ to compute the weight $w(a)$ of an atom from the weights of the atoms $a_1, ... , a_n$ appearing in its proofs.
+But the kind of weight function and factorization used in kProbLog differs from the unfactorized weight function over the models used in the present paper.
+Nevertheless, kProbLog is able to represent tensors, compute kernel functions and perform algorithmic differentiation.
+It will be interesting to investigate whether kProbLog can be combined with semiring programming.